CIBC-Internal/python/Doc/library/logging.handlers.rst

 for this value.

-.. class:: WatchedFileHandler(filename[,mode[, encoding[, delay]]])
+.. class:: WatchedFileHandler(filename, mode='a', encoding=None, delay=False, errors=None)

    Returns a new instance of the :class:`WatchedFileHandler` class.
 The specified file is opened and used as the stream for logging.
-If *mode* is not specified, :const:`'a'` is used.
-If *encoding* is not *None*, it is used to open the file with that encoding.
+If *mode* is not specified, ``'a'`` is used.
+If *encoding* is not ``None``, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.
+If *errors* is provided, it determines how encoding errors are handled.

+   .. versionchanged:: 3.6
+      As well as string values, :class:`~pathlib.Path` objects are also accepted for the *filename* argument.

+   .. versionchanged:: 3.9
+      The *errors* parameter was added.

+   .. method:: reopenIfNeeded()

+      Checks to see if the file has changed.
+If it has, the existing stream is flushed and closed and the file opened again, typically as a precursor to outputting the record to the file.

+      .. versionadded:: 3.6

    .. method:: emit(record)

-      Outputs the record to the file, but first checks to see if the file has changed.
-If it has, the existing stream is flushed and closed and the file opened again, before outputting the record to the file.
+      Outputs the record to the file, but first calls :meth:`reopenIfNeeded` to reopen the file if it has changed.

 .. _base-rotating-handler: